romandesign3d/locy/README.md

 python -m unittest test_locy.py
 ```
 - The test suite checks all core scenarios: translation, variable matching, language aliases, brace errors, hidden symbols, async mode, and manual translation file mistakes.

+## Best Practice

+- Call `configure()` only once, as early as possible in your main entry file.
+- Only after configuration, import `lc` in all files where you want to use it.
+- If you want to use more than one configuration in a single app (rarely needed), create explicit Locy instances instead of using the singleton.

+---

 ## Contributing